junxit/us-congress-bills-117/metadata.md

 - 2022-07-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-07-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 43 (Roll no. 377). (text: 7/18/2022 CR H6696-6698)
 - 2022-07-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 43 (Roll no. 377).
+- 2022-07-20 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.